DynamicDeepSKY/astroid_doc/source/basic.rst

    :alt: Finder align
    :align: center

 You can select different formats for the timelapse image saving feature.
+When you press the timelapse icon |timelapse_small|, the system will write the images in the format you selected above.

+.. |timelapse_small| image:: /images/timelapse.png
+                :scale: 40 %

+Tiff and png format will save raw images whereas "Save Annotated" will save the image with additional information such as the direction of the main telescope

 System Setting Menu